Bet on every NFL Week 13 game at best betting sites, top betting apps

 Colts -3.5 vs. Texans

 Indianapolis is coming off an overtime loss to Kansas City, but it held an 11-point lead entering the fourth quarter of that game.
 The Colts had won five of their previous six games, and they are still in contention for the top seed in the AFC.
 Running back Jonathan Taylor has 1,197 rushing yards and 15 rushing touchdowns, while quarterback Daniel Jones has 2,840 passing yards and 17 scores.
 Houston is just 2-3 on the road this year, and the two wins came against Tennessee and a Baltimore team that was without quarterback Lamar Jackson.
-SportsLine's model likes Indianapolis to bounce back at home on Sunday, as the Colts are covering the spread 55% of the time.
+SportsLine's model likes Indianapolis to bounce back at home on Sunday, as the Colts are the side with all the value.

 Over 40.5 in Chargers vs. Raiders